k21971/CrecelleHack/doc/variantprops.md

 - Thermal weapons create bonfires on hit if the wielder is standing on ash or if the target is standing on grass.

-## Stony
+## Lithic
-- Stony weapons have a chance to drop boulders on the target, but only if the wielder is standing on uncovered stone.
+- Lithic weapons have a chance to drop boulders on the target, but only if the wielder is standing on uncovered stone.

-## Earthen
+## Sodden
-- Earthen weapons cover their target with mud, slowing them down.
+- Sodden weapons cover their target with mud, slowing them down.

-## Fungal
+## Sporeborn
-- Fungal weapons stun a target standing on fungi, but confuse the target when the wielder is standing on fungi.
+- Sporeborn weapons stun a target standing on fungi, but confuse the target when the wielder is standing on fungi.
 Also, it spreads fungal coatings.

-## Alchemical
+## Actinic
-- Alchemical weapons have a 25% chance of causing a type of potion dependent on object id to splash onto nearby squares.
+- Actinic weapons have a 25% chance of causing a type of potion dependent on object id to splash onto nearby squares.

-## Honeyed
+## Hivespun
-- Honeyed weapons deposit honey onto the surface beneath the defender on hit.
+- Hivespun weapons deposit honey onto the surface beneath the defender on hit.

 ## Wasting